bluehat/air/air_notes.md

   * The direction the air is supposed to go should be marked on the filter with and arrow.
   * An airtight seal will help make sure all the box fan draws the air through the filter.
   * Fans with the power plugs and speed controls not on the back are better suited for this.
-  * If your box fan does have the speed control, you have two major options
+  * If your box fan does have the speed control or power cord inconveniently on the back, you have two major options
     * Poke holes through the back of the filter to put the plug in and access the speed controller.
 This will let you control the speed, but makes replacing the filter highly inconvenient.
     * Create a cardboard spacer which moves the filter back from the fan.
 This lets you plug it in, but often makes it hard to access the speed control.
 It is very easy to replace the filter though because you just cut it off the back.
 * Usage